adobe/butler/contrib/README.md

 ## Overview
 The butler configuration file is a TOML based configuration file.
 It was felt that TOML is a simpler format to syntactically support, versus YAML or JSON.
 It is similar to the windows INI format, and you can read more about it at the [TOML](https://github.com/toml-lang/toml) website.

-The butler configuaration is broken down into two main sections sections:
+The butler configuration is broken down into two main sections sections:

 1. Globals
 1. Managers